versatiles-org/versatiles-documentation/guides/local_server_debian.md

 ## Step 3: Download the optional frontend

-The frontend might be helpful because it includes JavaScript libraries, map styles, and fonts.
+The frontend provides the JavaScript libraries, map styles, and fonts needed to display an interactive map.
 You can download the latest frontend using `wget` by running the following command:

 ```bash
 wget "https://github.com/versatiles-org/versatiles-frontend/releases/latest/download/frontend.br.tar.gz"